 Do you ever wonder what goes into the dental billing process from start to finish?
-We have broken down the process into 8 simple steps to help you gain a better understanding of it.
+We have broken down the process into 8 simple steps to help you better understand it.
 Every step plays a significant role in the process, despite appearing insignificant.
-Although every dental office may have its own individual approach, these steps are vital in guaranteeing an effective dental billing process and maximizing your income.
+Although every dental office may have an individual approach, these steps guarantee an effective dental billing process and maximize your income.

 Step 1: Intake call

 The first step is when the patient calls to schedule their appointment.
-In this stage, it is very important for the office to gather as much info from the patient before they come.
+In this stage, the office needs to gather as much information as possible from the patients before they come.
 For example, the office will want to make sure they collect the patient’s insurance information as well as their demographics.
-This would include the patient’s name and dob along with the insurance ID and group number and the subscriber’s name and date of birth (DOB).
+This would include the patient’s name and DOB as well as their insurance ID and group number and the subscriber’s name and date of birth (DOB).
 This way they can verify the patient’s benefits before they get there.

 Step 2: The patient visits the office